MattechLab/monalisa/docs/rst/3-1_example1.rst

    A binary mask, ``mask``, is generated to filter out the contribution of noisy voxels from the estimation process.

 2. **Calculate reference coil sensitivity**
-   The body coil is used to calculate a reference coil sensitivity, which serves as a baseline for comparison.
+   The body coil is used to calculate a reference coil sensitivity, which is an intermediate step in our computation.

 3. **Compute individual coil sensitivities**
-   Using the reference coil sensitivity, the script computes the individual coil sensitivities.
+   Using the reference coil sensitivity, the script computes the individual coil sensitivities first estimate C_array_prime.

+4. **Compute refined individual coil sensitivities**
+    C_array_prime is further refined using an iterative optimization process.

-After running the script, we can observe the generated maps.
+After running the script, you can take a look at the generated maps.
 These maps represent how different coils perceive the imaging field.
+Then you can also save the generated maps into a file that we will use during the reconsturctions.

 Step 2: Binning
 ================